iddhi-sulakshana/tnd-system/README.md

 -   [ ] Follow ups to do track the reconcilation of missing cash.
 -   [x] Send Automatic WhatsApp message of the order details to the customer.
 -   [x] Send Automatic Email message of the order details to the customer.
+-   [ ] In the POS window most used products should be in the top of the page for easy access.